eman/iotrelay/docs/source/api.rst

     .. py:attribute:: timestamp

-        A a datetime.datatime object containing the UTC timestamp at which the reading was taken.
+        A a datetime.datatime object containing the timestamp at which the reading was taken.

         If no timestamp is specified in the constructor, timestamp is set to the time the Reading object was created.